jejacks0n/teaspoon/README.md

 [Mocha](http://visionmedia.github.com/mocha) came up while we were working on Teaspoon -- we read up about it and thought it was a pretty awesome library with some really great approaches to some of the things that some of us browser types should consider more often, so we included it and added support for it.
 We encourage you to give it a try.
 Read more about [Using Mocha](https://github.com/modeset/teaspoon/wiki/Using-Mocha) with Teaspoon.

 [QUnit](http://qunitjs.com) We're not sure about how many people use QUnit, but we like jQuery, so we added it.
 Read more about [Using QUnit](https://github.com/modeset/teaspoon/wiki/Using-QUnit) with Teaspoon.

-[Angular](http://angularjs.org/) This is an experimental addition, and feedback is needed.
-Read more about [Using Angular](https://github.com/modeset/teaspoon/wiki/Using-Angular) with Teaspoon.

 ## Support Libraries